 • Have they started cooking or baking for others without taking part in enjoying what they have made?

-2. Changes in exercise
+Changes in exercise thoughts and behaviors

 Here are some questions to ask yourself about your loved one’s exercise habits:

 • Do they compulsively exercise after eating (meaning do they feel compelled to exercise regardless of time, fullness, energy levels, etc.)?
-Do they get emotional or agitated when they are unable to exercise after a meal or that day?

 • Do they spend hours at the gym, when before they disliked sports/physical activity?